 If you’re a fiddle leaf fig aficionado trying to grow your herd, you may start to consider fiddle leaf fig propagation.
 Why would you want to propagate your plant?
 So that you can grow many plants from one original plant.
 This saves you money and allows you to clone your favorite fiddle leaf fig plant!

 You may be intimidated by propagation, but it’s actually easy.
 You should be pruning your existing fiddle leaf fig tree anyway, so why not try to root a few cuttings in water?
 It only takes 3-4 weeks for the roots to get started.
 If they don’t take off, you can try again.
-Done right, propagating your plant allows you the ultimate joy: to grow a brand new plant of your very own from the beginning!
+Done right, propagating your plant allows you the ultimate joy: to grow a brand-new plant of your very own from the beginning!

-What is Fiddle Leaf Fig Propagation?
+What Is Fiddle Leaf Fig Propagation?

 Propagating a fiddle leaf fig plant means taking a stem or leaf cutting and allowing it to root in water or soil to create a new self-sustaining plant.
-You can propagate most houseplants, which varying degrees of difficulty.
+You can propagate most houseplants, with varying degrees of difficulty.
 Fiddle leaf figs are actually relatively easy to propagate.

 What Time of Year Should You Propagate Your Fiddle Leaf Fig?

 The best time of the year to propagate is in the spring.
 This is when your plant is naturally prone to new growth and investing in its root system.
 The easiest way to be successful is by cutting from a branch that is already producing new growth, which is more likely during the spring.
 Propagation in the spring will also allow plenty of time for your new cutting to thrive before winter sets in.

 How to Propagate a Fiddle Leaf Fig Plant